tygrysek90/OpenRCT2-Measuring-Tape/README.md

 - [Building from source](#building-from-source)
 - [Contact the author](#contact-the-author)

-## Release version v0.2 "Foggia"
-The plugin is ready to download at the [Releases page](https://github.com/tygrysek90/OpenRCT2-Measuring-Tape/releases/tag/v0.2)

 ## What's new?
 Have a look at the [`changelog.md`](https://github.com/tygrysek90/OpenRCT2-Measuring-Tape/blob/main/changelog.md) - it comes with gifs and screenshots

 ____________
 ## Features